What is Full Text?

 - A full-text document is one that can be read online.

-- Full-text documents are either in HTML format or PDF format.
+- Full-text documents are usually in HTML format or PDF format.

-- Full-text documents may include the illustrations, tables and graphics that accompanied the original article.
+- Full-text documents may include the illustrations, tables and graphics that accompanied the original article (but some will not).

 Find Full-text Articles